 Say “thank you” to someone in your life.

 Think of one person who’s made a positive difference in your life.
 Whether a mentor, professor, friend or an inspiring boss, we all have people in our lives who have shaped us for the better.
-When we express our thanks (especially to when we get specific) we actually introduce positivity into our environment and spread those good vibes to other people.
+When we express our thanks (especially when we get specific) we actually introduce positivity into our environment and spread those good vibes to other people.
 Gertrude Stein once wrote, “Silent gratitude isn’t very much to anyone.”
 Telling a person outright what they mean to you or writing a note goes a long way and blesses you and the other person!